-Article is a work in progress, revisit/refresh for updates.
-So far, I've been unable to replicate his findings on a new ESXi 6.5 install, seeing normal SATA3 speeds.
-Others in different circumstances may still run into this slowdown, reasons why not known yet.
+*So far, I've not experienced this issue, but many TinkerTry visitors have.
 Details of the ongoing investigation will be added below.
-So far, it appears mostly folks upgrading to 6.5 encounter this issue, but there is now a report of a fresh install experiencing this too, and Intel Avoton C2758, and an older Intel NUC.
+It appears mostly folks upgrading to 6.5 encounter this issue, but there is now a report of a fresh install experiencing this too, and Intel Avoton C2758, and an older Intel NUC.
 Anthony's quick fix seems to resolve all situations.
 Please leave a comment and share your experiences with us.
-Tbhe more details, the better!
+The more details, the better!

 Yesterday, VMware released ESXi 6.0 Build Number: 4564106.
 If that's what you're considering, and you:

 - are planning to install or upgrade to ESXi 6.5 (released just yesterday) onto your Xeon D system, including Supermicro SuperServers/Wiredzone Bundles)